 Homeowners’ and/or automobile insurance can be purchased with premiums deducted directly from your paycheck on an after-tax basis.

 Stressful everyday issues can affect both your home life and work productivity.
 Sometimes these issues can be difficult and overwhelming to handle on your own.
 The Employee Assistance Program is designed to help faculty, staff, and their household members resolve personal and workplace challenges.
-This program provides face-to-face counseling, life management services, and other resources aimed at assisting members with a variety of issues.

 The Cal Poly Community Counseling Service offers personal, couple, group, family and child counseling to community members days and evenings Monday through Thursday, except during quarter breaks and academic holidays.
 Fees for an hour-long session are on a sliding scale depending on income.
 No one is denied service for lack of funds.
 The clinic is staffed by graduate students in the master’s degree program in psychology under the supervision of clinically licensed faculty members in the Psychology and Child Development Department.
 Clinic staff members treat a range of psychological disorders and interpersonal problems.
 Emergency or crisis counseling is not available.
 To schedule an appointment, call 756-1532.
 A clinic staff member will return your call.